systemb4/dsp/PROGRESS.md

     and defines each character with its own type, place in file, and value.
 The reason I am doing this is so that I could maybe end up writing my own programming language.

+13 January 2022: The lexer kind of works, but needs some improvment.
+The lexer
+    (src/lexer.h) function needs to be able to return a Token array.
+The printArray method and in general use the enum value in the Token struct needs to be able to convert to a string so that it's word value can be read and printed although this will not be important for the parser.